 Prescription Drug Plans

-Medicare Part D pays private prescription drug plans through a competitive bidding process in which the standard enrollee premium is based on the national average bid, and actual plan premiums reflect differences between the bid and the national average.
-Medicare pays PDPs a risk-adjusted monthly per capita amount reflecting that plan’s bid during a given year.
+Medicare pays PDPs a risk-adjusted monthly per capita amount reflecting that plan’s submitted bid for the given year.
 Part D plan sponsors negotiate payments with drug manufacturers, set their own formularies, and determine cost-sharing amounts.
-The standard enrollee monthly premium is estimated to be $42.05 in 2020, up from $33.19 in 2019.
-Similar to Part B, beneficiaries above a specific income threshold are subject to a higher income-related premium that reflects a greater percentage of estimated per capita program costs.
-This adjustment ranges from 35 percent to 85 percent of the national average cost of providing Part D benefits.
+The changes implemented under the IRA will affect these negotiations and outcomes.
+The standard enrollee monthly premium is $32.74 in 2023, but premiums can vary considerably across the country (KFF, 2022).
+Similar to Part B, beneficiaries above a specific income threshold are subject to a higher income-related premium.